-(Amendment No. 1)

-Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 X or

-For the fiscal year ended December 31, 2012

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Commission File No. 1-2691

-AMERICAN AIRLINES, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-13-1502798 (I.R.S.
-Employer Identification Number)

-4333 Amon Carter Blvd.
-Fort Worth, Texas 76155 (Address of principal executive offices, including zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class NONE

-Name of Exchange on Which Registered NONE

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗵

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Indicate by check mark w whether the registrant is a shell company (as defined in Rule 12b-2 of the Act): Yes 🗆 No 🗵
+(Amendment No. 1) ✓ Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchan ge Act of 1934 For the fiscal year ended December 31, 012 or ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Excl ange Act of 1934 • For the transition period from to Commission File No. 1-8400 Commission File No. 1-0400 AMR Corporation (Exact name of registrant as specified in its Delaware (State or other jurisdiction of incorporation or organization) 4333 Amon Carter Blvd.
+75-1825172 (I.R.S.
+Employer Identification Number) Fort Worth, Texas 76155 (Address of principal executive offices, including zip code) (817) 963-1234 (Registrant's telephone number, including area co de) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Exchange on Which Registered Common Stock, \$1 par value per share 9.00% Debentures due 2016 N/A N/A 7.875% Public Income Notes due 2039 N/A Securities registered pursuant to Section 12(g) None of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the e Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section n 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section preceding 12 months (or for such shorter period that the registrant was required to file such reports), past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corpora submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is registrant's knowledge, in definitive proxy or information statements incorporated by reference in Pa K. \boxtimes Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule I auga annalama d filam Accelerated filer Large accelerated filer \Box Trecelerated files Non-accelerated filer Non-accelerated filer Smaller reporting company □

-American Airlines, Inc. is a wholly-owned subsidiary of AMR Corporation, and there is no market for the registrant's common stock.
-As of February 13, 2013, 1,000 shares of the registrant's common stock were outstanding.
+The aggregate market value of voting stock held by non-affiliates of the registrant as of June 30, 2012, was approximately \$184 million.
+As of February 13, 2013, 335,271,557 shares of the registrant's common stock were outstanding.